dotswg/dots-requirements/draft-ietf-dots-requirements.md

 SIG-009
-: Conflict Detection and Notification: Multiple DOTS clients controlled by a single administrative entity may send conflicting mitigation requests for pool of protected resources , as a result of misconfiguration, operator error, or compromised DOTS clients.
+: Conflict Detection and Notification: Multiple DOTS clients controlled by a single administrative entity may send conflicting mitigation requests for pools of protected resources as a result of misconfiguration, operator error, or compromised DOTS clients.
 DOTS servers attempting to honor conflicting requests may flap network route or DNS information, degrading the networks attempting to participate in attack response with the DOTS clients.
 DOTS